16 Tidy data

 Completing and filling

 complete() makes implicit missing values explicit.
-If your data has observations for some year/site combinations but not all, complete() adds rows for the missing combinations (filled with NA):
+If your data has observations for some year/site combinations but not all, complete() adds rows for the gaps and fills them with NA:

 obs <- data.frame(